+The UMN Dataset [18] has been adopted for testing the system design under a controlled environment.
+It contains 11 scenarios subjecting to 3 different indoor and outdoor backgrounds.
+Each video records a group of people wondering in the scene and then escaping.
 The experiment defines the 10 frames at start of each input clip as the template.
-After composing the average optical flow, 20 STT slices are then composed along each of the 4 directions (80 slices in total).
+After composing the average optical flow, 20 CT slices are then composed along each of the 4 directions (80 slices in total).
 The overall performance of the proposed approach and the prototype system based on the ROC and RP tests are comparable to other works in the field [10, 19].

-The ROC and RP curves are used for evaluating the system robustness as shown in Figure 6(b).
+The ROC and RP curves are used for evaluating the system robustness as shown in Figure 3.
 The curves generated from the experiments highlighted the performance variations in the developed system recorded at incremental threshold values (+10% for each plot in the curves).
 In the figure, the proposed method shows satisfactory performance when appropriate thresholds were selected.

-Test on the DDC crowd video database
+• Test on the DDC crowd video database

-A more challenging video database-data-driven-crowd (DDC) dataset [9] - has also been tested using the devised algorithms and techniques (see Figure 7(a)).
+A more challenging video database-data-driven-crowd (DDC) dataset [9] - has also been tested using the devised algorithms and techniques.
 This dataset contains more than 200 crowded scenes from uncontrolled and real-world settings.

-The system performance can be reviewed using the ROC curves illustrated in Figure 7(b).
+The system performance can be reviewed using the ROC curves illustrated in Figure 4.
 In order to generate an overall ROC from the database, all the videos have been connected to form an integrated input.
 The templates of each video clip and the average optical flow fields were automatically updated when the sliding window reaches the clip transition points.

 Most video clips in this dataset contain high density crowded scenes, which are considered ideal situation for the flow-filed based approaches detection mechanism.
-However, based on the test outputs shown in Figure 7(b), the detection performance is better than those popular flow-filed based approaches.
-The devised approach and algorithms in this research have shown promising characteristics for detecting crowd abnormality even from complicated and real-life video settings.
+However, based on the test outputs shown in Figure 4, the detection performance is better than those popular flowfiled based approaches.
+The devised approach and algorithms in this research have shown promising characteristics for detecting crowd anomaly even from complicated and real-life video settings.